FriendlyCaptcha/friendly-challenge/docs/installation.md

 Log in to your Friendly Captcha account and head to the [Applications page](https://app.friendlycaptcha.eu/dashboard).

 Click `Create New Application` and enter the necessary details.
-Once you have completed this, take note of the `sitekey` value under the application nam,e, we will need it in the next step.
+Once you have completed this, take note of the `sitekey` value under the application name, we will need it in the next step.

 A sitekey always starts with the characters `FC`.